What Should You Do if Your Car Stalls on Railroad Tracks?

 How can that be right?
 I will run into the train!

-Remember, the first part is to stay clear of the tracks!
-Move beside the tracks, not on the tracks.
+Remember, the first part is to stay clear of the tracks.
+Move parallel to or slightly away from the tracks, not on the tracks.
 This should be pretty obvious, shouldn’t it?

 Read that part again: debris will be flying ahead and outward from the locomotive!

-It will not fly back in the direction from which the train is approaching.
+Debris will be flying forward.
+It will not fly back in the direction from which the train is coming.
 That is why so important that you (and your passengers) run far enough away from the tracks and in the direction of the oncoming train so you will not be hit by the flying debris.
+If you would run down the tracks, or even in a 90 degree angle from the tracks, you could be hit by debris.